hollowaytape/kuro-no-ken/notes.md

    * Might be the addition of some other file?
 Let me work up to the most recent all-files-inserted situation
    * This problem is just not reproducing anymore?
 * Do I get this same problem with reinserting the soldiers BSD?

+## Fixing minor system pointer issues
+* No "HP" label in battle
+* No "HP" label on menu screen
+      * Here the text VRAM is getting written to directly.
+(0xa1a8d ish)
+      * HP = 09 48 09 50
+      * Is this the result of some hack I did to BD.BIN?
+Remove it and let's find out
+            * No
+      * Some bad pointer in the first 49 pointers?
+* "ad" instead of Load
+      * Missing a pointer, it has a different format (05 xx yy), added that now
+      * Now it's a different problem?
+Hmm
+* The pointer to "Shinobu got" is incorrect, it probably points to something earlier
+   * There's some window-creating code up there, the pointer is probably to the beginning of that
+      * A pointer to 0x20b8d (00 ff 00 ff 00 5c 6f 32), which is 9e0d.
+Fixed